Project Talent: Current Activities

 The Project Talent Twin and Sibling Study: In 2014 a follow-up survey began with the some 5,000 twins and their siblings that participated in the original study.
 Nearly 95% of these participants were located, despite not having been in contact with them for nearly 50 years.
 There are several other large twin studies in the U.S., but Project Talent is the only one that began with a representative sample.
 It includes males and females from a wide range of ethnic and racial backgrounds from across the U.S. It is the only twin study that includes siblings of twins and other siblings from the same communities.
 65% responded to the new survey and the data is currently being analyzed.

 Large-Scale Followup Study: Beginning in 2009, the American Institutes for Research, with support from the National Institute on Aging, began preparations for a large-scale follow-up study.
 The American Institutes for Research launched a major effort to relocate participants and reconstruct the data from earlier waves into more modern file formats.

 In 2011, AIR partnered with the University of Michigan to conduct a pilot follow-up study.
 Slightly fewer than 4,000 participants—approximately 1 percent of the original sample—received a survey regarding their career, family, and health.
-The study’s high response rates confirmed the feasibility of locating and surveying participants after an extended hiatus.
+The study's high response rates confirmed the feasibility of locating and surveying participants after an extended hiatus.
 Analysis of the pilot study is still underway and findings are forthcoming.

-Additional follow-up studies currently under development seek to examine the how the behaviors, abilities, and interests demonstrated early in life impact the well-being of individuals as they age.
+Additional follow-up studies currently under development seek to examine how the behaviors, abilities, and interests demonstrated early in life impact the well-being of individuals as they age.